You need a Window Cleaner's Licence if you:

 The committee can set a shorter period, but usually the expiry date will be the last day of the month before the month containing the 3 year anniversary.

-A renewed licence will be backdated to the expiry date of the previous licence.
-It will not run from the date we grant the renewal.
+A renewed licence will be backdated, to the expiry date stated on your previous licence.

 If you apply to renew your licence before the expiry date, the licence stays in force past that date, for as long as it takes us to make a decision on your renewal application.